Ann Tanksley: Artistic style and inspiration

-In his book, The Art of Black American Women: Works of Twenty-Four Artists of the Century, Robert Henke describes Tanksley’s work as follows:
+In his book, The Art of Black American Women: Works of Twenty-Four Artists of the Century, Robert Henke describes Tanksley's work as follows:

 “Her work reflects the influence of her travels, the residential colors, the simple work habits, the loneliness, and the love and devotion to one’s spiritual beliefs.
 There is a oneness of artist and concept.
 Her love of life despite social barriers and frustrations is promoted in her work for audiences to witness and accept, for there is little to reject in Tanksley’s world of art.
 Her paintings evoke a spiritual awakening.
 One is drawn to the intensity of color that prevails and identifies the moods of feasts and celebrations.
 Where muted colors appear, there also appears the brightness of the future.
 Life is full of anticipation and dedication, of acceptance and hope, of faith and survival.
 These are all present in the works of Ann Tanksley.”

 The Educator’s Guide to the Hewitt Collection of African American describes Tanksley as having "a sensitive eye for form and style.
 She has studied French and Caribbean art as well as the work of other African American artists.
 She utilizes color, line, and perspective to create a dramatic image that underscores content.
 Her graphic style incorporates flat areas of intense color that emphasize line and form, prompting comparisons to the work of Paul Gauguin and Henri Matisse.
 Tanksley's loose brushwork adds vigor and energy to her compositions."

+Stylistically, Tanksley employs a representational style which she modifies with expressionistic and decorative overtones.
+Her work discusses the concept of emotional idealism through bold, expansive, and distinct imagery.
+The artist utilizes techniques such as glazing alongside rapid and masterfully executed lines of charcoal.
+These techniques alongside each other create a sense of free expression.
+Thematically, the artist is governed by her personal responses to the objects and the world around her.

 Other work

-Tanksley has illustrated several books, including The Six Fools by Zora Neale Hurston and adapted by Joyce Carol Thomas (Harper Collins, 2006), and My Heart Will Not Sit Down by Mara Rockliff (Knopf Books for Young Readers, 2012).
+Tanksley has illustrated several books, including The Six Fools by Zora Neale Hurston and adapted by Joyce Carol Thomas (HarperCollins, 2006), and My Heart Will Not Sit Down by Mara Rockliff (Knopf Books for Young Readers, 2012).

 Her work is in the permanent collections of the Studio Museum in Harlem in New York, the National Museum of Women in the Arts in Washington, D.C., and Medgar Evers College, in Brooklyn, NY.
 She is also in prominent private collections, including the John and Vivian Hewitt Collection and Oprah Winfrey's collection.